mathematica-pub/frontend-shared-packages/docs/small-multiples.md

 ## Layout Options

-There are two options for small multiple layouts:
+There are three options for small multiple layouts:

 1. Fixed dimensions + CSS grid: Charts move to the next row when the page gets narrower
 2. Fixed number of charts: Charts scale (get smaller) when the page gets narrower
+3. Hybridize with breakpoints

+We only support option <<insert option here>>.